leonid-in-github/Book-Library-ASP.NET-Core-MVC/README.txt

-Run solution as administrator in Visual Studio or Rider.
+Build and run solution as administrator in Visual Studio or Rider.